fititnt/uwazi-docker/production-instructions.md

 ### Where is my data?
 Your data is stored on [docker volumes](https://docs.docker.com/storage/volumes/).
 Each volume can be attached to only one active container.
-The most reliable way to backup is take snapshot of all data containers at same time, so consider this when doing a backup in a active moment of your application.
+The most reliable way to backup is to take a snapshot of all data containers at the same time, so consider this when doing a backup in an active moment of your application.

 The data volumes (and sources of data if you are using Uwazi without docker) that contain real data that cannot be recreated are: